composewell/streamly/CONTRIBUTING.md

 ### Changelog

 Any new changes that affect the programmer in some way must be documented in the `Changelog`.
+Please start the summary with imperative mood just as in commit messages.
 If you make changes that are incompatible with the released versions of the library please indicate that in the `Changelog` as `Breaking Changes` and also write short notes regarding what the programmers need to do to adapt their existing code to the new change.
 The changes in the changelog